cferdinandi/adventure/content/rules.md

 - During a _short rest_ (1 hour or less), you can recover one damage die roll of HP
 - During a _long rest_ (8 hours or more), you recover all of your HP
 - Using tools like bandages, an herbalism kit, or healing potion

+When you roll a damage die or use healing tools, add the amount of HP healing back to your Current HP (up to your Max HP).

+{{<callout title="Examples">}}
+**Healing with Damage Dice**<br>
+Your Current HP is 3, and your Max HP is 14.
+You roll a D10, and get a 6.
+Your new Current HP is 9.

+**Healing with Potion**<br>
+Your Current HP is 6, and your Max HP is 8.
+You drink a Healing Potion, which heals 7 HP of damage.
+Since your Max HP is 8, your new Current HP is 8.
+The remaining 5 HP of healing is lost.
+{{</callout>}}

+## Bonuses & Conditions

+You might have better or worse odds of succeeding in action based on your current circumstances.
+Adventure uses _Best Of_ and _Worst Of_ die mechanics to account for that.

+- **Best Of.** Roll two D20 and take the higher number.
+- **Worst Of.** Roll two D20 and take the lower number.

+### Conditions

+While adventuring, you might find yourself in situations the provide you an advantage of some kind.

+For example, you might try to sneak past a guard who's partied too hard the night before and fallen asleep.
+Or perhaps your ancestry grants you superb jumping ability, and you're trying to leap across a gap.

+You might also find yourself under conditions that make what you're trying to do harder.

+Perhaps you sustained a nasty gash in battle that's become infected, making it harder for you to hold a weapon.
+Maybe an evil wizard charmed you, or the creatures you're facing are so terrible the frighten you.

+**Conditions that provide an advantage give you _Best Of_ on die rolls.
+Conditions that hinder you give you _Word Of_ on die rolls.**

+### Teamwork

+Adventure is a cooperative, team game.
+The more you work together, the more likely you are to succeed.

+- **For group tasks**, like trying to cross a river or sneak into a castle, if at least half of the party succeeds, everyone does.
+- **For individual tasks**, if you can reasonably assist a teammate, they get _Best Of_ on their roll.

+## Buying & Hauling Stuff

+The common currency in Adventure is _Coin_.

+Every character gets a few starting coins, noted on your character sheet.
+As you go on adventures, you'll find or earn more.
+You'll also acquire treasure, magical items, and gear.

+### Buying Stuff

+You can use Coin to purchase things you need, including weapons and armor, supplies, lodging, and more.

+In populated areas, like villages and cities, you're likely to find everything you need at reasonable prices.
+In more remote areas, some items might be harder to find, not available at all, or more expensive than typical market rates.

+### Item Weight

+There's only so much stuff you can carry with you before it becomes too heavy.

+Adventure uses a simple system for calculating how much stuff you can carry.
+All items have a _Weight_.

+The _Max Load_ your character can carry is determined by adding their STR stat to a base number that varies by class (as indicated on your character sheet).

+**There's a list of common items, and their prices and weight, [on the equipment page](/equipment).**

+## Character growth

+All adventurers start the game at level 1.
+As your character goes on adventures, they'll gain new experiences and pick up new skills.

+Whenever the party does something particularly meaningful of awesome, the GM should _level up_ the party, increasing your current level by 1.

+**When you level up...**

+- Select a new feature from the _Feature List_ on your character sheet
+- At odd levels (3, 5, 7, and so on), increase a stat of your choice by 1, up to a max of 5

+{{<callout title="Example">}}
+Your party successfully snuck into the old wizard's tower, and retrieved the magical black pearl just as the tower collapsed into the ocean.
+Along the way, you fought monsters, overcame dubious traps, and raced a crew of pirates.

+**You're currently a level 2 druid.
+The GM decides to _level you up_ to level 3.**

+You pick a new feature, _Tangle of Vines_, from the Features list.
+Because you hit an odd level, you also increase your WIS stat from 3 to 4.
+WIS is your spell stat, so you want to maximize the likelihood that your spells work.
+{{</callout>}}